Sunday, November 17, 2013

 Unfortunately, the fact that it is trying to be more than a bodycount-riding slasher by building character and suspense might be the film's own downfall.
 With nothing new to the story save a crass but likable lead, the film could easily mislead all those who're expecting a low-brow, cheesy dead-teen film to something they're not completely prepared for, thus a conflict of taste and some slight betrayal for hardcore gore fans.

 I personally have no problem with the film's well-intended attempt to do something different for the sub-genre since it does little to disappoint.
-It maybe a tad dry on the grue department (with one messy kill among many to boast), cheap on scares, paces like a snail, and features the most pointless twist reveal yet, Mischief Night is a welcomed viewing for those cold Autumn nights before Halloween.
+It maybe a tad dry on the grue department (with one messy kill among many to boast), cheap on scares and features the most pointless twist reveal yet, Mischief Night is a welcomed viewing for those cold Autumn nights before Halloween.
 Worth a watch!

 1 male killed, method unknown